MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

         <parameters />
     </customControl>
     </controlDescription>
     ```
 13. Replace the ```<GUID_G5>``` in ```customizations.xml``` with the **GUID_G5** generated from **step 11**.
 14. Save the changes and zip the folder.
 15. Open Dynamics 365 and go to **Settings** > **Solutions**.
 16. Import the zipped solution.
 17. Publish all customizations.
 18. Verify that the **Up next** Widget successfully shows up on the form.

-## Relationship analytics
+## Relationship analytics and health
 **What do I need in order to use Relationship analytics?​**<br>
 Relationship analytics uses data from Dynamics 365 for Sales.
 Optionally, it includes data from Exchange Online and LinkedIn InMail with the LinkedIn solution with sync-back enabled.
 For Exchange data, the graph is built only on user accounts situated in the United States.​

 **How do I enable Relationship analytics?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] and enable the Relationship analytics feature from  **Settings** > **AI setup**.​

 **What is the frequency of KPI updates?​**<br>
 KPIs are updated every 24 hours, potentially fewer.​

 **What are the signals in relationship health?​**<br>
 Relationship health looks at activity, recency, engagement, and sentiment of activities between sellers and customers.​

 **Can I configure relationship health?​**<br>
 An administrator can influence the relationship health score by changing the weight of activity types and the expected level of communications with customers.

 ## Predictive lead/opportunity scoring
 **What do I need in order to use lead/opportunity scoring?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] and use standard lead entity or standard opportunity entity.​
 To build a lead score model, a minimum of 40 qualified and 40 disqualified leads are required.
 To build an opportunity scoring model, a minimum of 40 won and 40 lost opportunities are required.
 Verify that the leads and opportunities are created on or after January 01, in the previous year.

 **Can I customize the model?​**<br>